 If you have any trouble finding the necessary settings mentioned in these instructions in Unity, please refer to the Unity Documentation.

 These instructions focused mainly on renaming exclusions, but Dotfuscator offers additional protections beyond renaming.
-Check out and explore the quickstart guide, Professional Edition documentation, and Community Edition documentation for information on all the other protection available for your apps.
+Check out and explore the Professional Edition documentation and Community Edition documentation for information on all the other protection available for your apps.

 We on the Dotfuscator team are always adding new features to improve the protection provided by Dotfuscator, as well as making the configuration process easier.
 Stay up-to-date with the latest Dotfuscator version by visiting the Dotfuscator Downloads page.
 For announcements and other information, keep an eye on our blog and follow our Twitter account, @PreEmptive.